How do I Farkback? (i.e., how do I contact someone at Fark?)

 I lost my Farking password.

-If you forget what yours is, all you have to do is fill out the Farkback form and choose "lost password" from the pull-down menu.
+If you forget what yours is, all you have to do is fill out the Forgot Password form.
+If you have any problems, contact Farkback and let us know.

 - If your email is provided by an anonymizing service or requires approval before delivery you will not be able to recover your password.